 - Students may apply for multiple programs of study; however, students may only attend academies and or programs of choice at one school.

-- Students who are denied entry to a Program of Choice may request a review of the decision with the Associate Superintendent for Curriculum and Instruction by June 1.
+- Students who miss the deadline to apply to a Program of Choice may complete a late application if there is availability in the program, available April 1 – May 1, which includes a review of the decision with the Associate Superintendent for Curriculum and Instruction by June 1.
 The Associate Superintendent will convene the review committee to consider the issue and make a recommendation to the Superintendent.
 The decision of the Superintendent is final.

 - The parents/guardians of students attending an out-of-zone school are required to provide transportation for the student to and from the out-of-zone school.
 There is an exception for students attending St. Johns Technical High School.